fabienb4/meteor-react-semantic-ui-components/README.md

 A collection of React components to use with Semantic-UI.

 > This is a work in progress and is based on react 0.14.0 which is not yet officially supported by Meteor.
 As soon as it is, I will make the package available on Atmosphere.
 Use in production is not recommended, even with a custom React package supporting 0.14.0, as there are probably some issues to address and improvements to be made.
+When the package is stable enough, I will bump the version to 0.1.0.

 > semantic-ui is NOT included in this package, to allow you to use a customized version if you need to.
 If you don't use a custom version, you must add the default package `semantic:ui-css` to your meteor app.